CreevekCZ/auto-route-finder/README.md

 ## Features

 - **Automatic Route Detection**: Monitors Dart files for `*Route` class names (e.g., `HomeRoute`, `SettingsRoute`)
-- **Inline CodeLens**: Displays "Jump to Definition" buttons above matched route classes
+- **Inline CodeLens (smart)**: Displays "Jump to Definition" only when the corresponding widget file can be resolved from `routes.gr.dart`
+- **Indexed Discovery (no hardcoding)**: Uses VS Code’s workspace index to discover `routes.gr.dart` anywhere in the workspace (no hardcoded paths)
+- **Multi-file Support**: Handles multiple `routes.gr.dart` files; the correct file is resolved by searching all indexed results
-- **Smart Navigation**: Automatically finds and opens the corresponding widget file using import paths from `routes.gr.dart`
+- **Smart Navigation**: Converts widget names to snake_case, resolves imports from `routes.gr.dart`, maps `package:…` to `lib/…`, and opens the widget file
-- **Real-time Updates**: Refreshes when routes.gr.dart file is saved
+- **Real-time Updates**: Refreshes automatically when any `routes.gr.dart` file is saved
 - **Zero Configuration**: Works out of the box with standard AutoRoute setups

 ![Preview](assets/preview.png)

 ## How It Works

-1. **Route Detection**: The extension scans your `routes.gr.dart` file to find route definitions
+1. **Discovery**: On activation, the extension uses VS Code indexing to find all `routes.gr.dart` files (`workspace.findFiles('**/routes.gr.dart', …)`).
-2. **CodeLens Display**: When you open a Dart file containing `*Route` classes, it shows inline "Jump to Definition" buttons
+2. **CodeLens Display**: When a Dart file with `*Route` tokens is opened, the provider:
-3. **Smart Navigation**: When you click a button, it:
-   - Converts the widget name to snake_case (e.g., `CompaniesScreen` → `companies_screen`)
+   - Converts the inferred widget name (e.g., `CompaniesScreen`) to snake_case (`companies_screen`).
-   - Finds the matching import in `routes.gr.dart`
-   - Converts the package path to a file system path
+   - Searches all discovered `routes.gr.dart` files for an import that contains that snake_case name.
+   - If a matching import is found and the file exists locally, shows a "🔗 Jump to …" CodeLens.
-   - Opens the correct file and focuses on the class definition
+3. **Navigation**: Clicking the CodeLens opens the file and focuses the widget class definition.

+If no `routes.gr.dart` is found in the workspace, a notification is shown on activation.

 ## Requirements

-- Flutter project with AutoRoute package
+- Flutter project using AutoRoute
-- Generated `routes.gr.dart` file at `lib/routes.gr.dart`
+- A generated `routes.gr.dart` present somewhere in the workspace (typically `lib/routes.gr.dart`)

 ## Usage